Where can I hunt?

 State forests

-There are over 2-million hectares of State forest in NSW, with many declared and open to licensed hunting.
+There are over 2-million hectares of State forest in NSW.

 FCNSW has assessed each declared NSW State forest to decide whether it should be open to R-Licensed hunters.
-Declared forests are given a category indicating whether the forest will be open to all hunting bookings, open to certain types of hunting or closed to general hunting (except under special control arrangements).
+Declared forests are given a category that indicates the timeframes a forest is open for hunting.

 We work with FCNSW to issue written permission to hunt on declared public land to eligible R-Licence holders.